Home

 Children

 We don’t know a lot about Oates’ family life, but it seems like he has three children.
 Oates says his son worked for Oculus Facebook, beginning in 2018.
-His first daughter worked as attorney before becoming a full-time mother and homemaker.
+His first daughter worked as an attorney before becoming a full-time mother and homemaker.
 His second daughter is studying for a doctorate in chemical engineering at the University of Delaware.

 Ed Oates: Awards and Achievements